BnZel/experiment-deep-reinforcement-learning/README.md

  ```
  ## Results
  ![demo](https://github.com/BnZel/experiment-deep-reinforcement-learning/blob/master/demo-gifs/demo.gif)
- Perhaps tuning the hyperparameters or training more would successive have the agent reach the reward, as it mostly hits the enemy
+* Perhaps tuning the hyperparameters or training more would successive have the agent reach the reward, as it mostly hits the enemy.

  ## Conclusion
  My learning experience for Q-Learning has sparked some curiosity on some practical applications.